ifurusato/rp2040-i2c-slave/README.md

 ![ItsyBitsy RP2040 on the MR01](./img/ItsyBitsyRP2040.jpg)

-This provides a simple implementation for using an RP2040-based MCU as an I2C slave with a Raspberry Pi I2C master, sending a one-way message of up to 32 ASCII characters as a Payload to the slave from the master, returning the same as a response.
+This provides a simple implementation for using an RP2040-based microcontroller as an I2C slave with a Raspberry Pi I2C master, sending a one-way message of up to 32 ASCII characters as a Payload to the slave from the master, returning the same as a response.